webarkit/webarkit.github.io/_posts/2020-05-06-welcome-to-webarkit.markdown

 # Welcome to WebAR Kit Blog!
 ## News about the development

 We are pleased to present our new **WebAR Kit** Blog page.
-In this blog we will keep you updated on the news that have happened within the WebARKit community.
+In this blog we will keep you updated on the news that have happened within the **WebAR Kit** community.
 We will generally publish at least one article every three months and if possible more often to keep you updated.

 What has happened so far in the **WebAR Kit** community?